permaweb/aos/process/handlers-utils.md

 - **Returns:** Function that takes a message object and sends the specified reply.

-### continue(fn)
+### continue(pattern)
-Inverts the provided pattern matching function's result if it matches, so that it continues execution with the next matching handler.
+Inverts the provided pattern's result if it matches, so that it continues execution with the next matching handler.

 - **Parameters:**
-  - `fn` (function): Pattern matching function that returns `"skip"`, `false` or `0` if it does not match.
+  - `pattern` (function|table): Pattern to match

 - **Returns:** Function that executes the pattern matching function and returns `1` (continue), so that the execution of handlers continues.